AllgeierSchweiz/azure-openai-lab/README.md

 ## RAG (Embeddings/Vector Database)

+**2-azure-openai-rag-ingredients-recipes-v2.ipynb**

-* Use RAG to augment LLM queries with additional information contained in OpenFoodFacts.
+* Use RAG to augment LLM queries with additional information contained in Recipes csv.
-* Based off of OpenFoodFacts table, create embeddings and feed them into a Vector Database (ChromaDB).
+* Based off of recipes table, create embeddings and feed them into a Vector Database (ChromaDB).

-**azure-openai-rags-v1.ipynb**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Fine Tuning

+**3-azure-openai-fine-tuning-ingredients-recipes-v1.ipynb**

 * Adjusting an LLM for use with proprietary data.

-**azure-openai-fine-tuning-v1.ipynb**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>